 • Color: light or dark text can be used depending upon the background color/contrast

-All official IEEE sites are encouraged to use the IEEE Favicon as a way to improve user experience and leverage the IEEE brand.
+All official IEEE sites are required to use the IEEE Favicon or an approved IEEE sub-brand Favicon, as a way to improve user experience and leverage the IEEE brand.

-IEEE Web site header requirements are as follows and should be displayed in accordance with the IEEE Visual Identity Guidelines (PDF 4.8 MB).
+IEEE digital site header requirements are as follows and should be displayed in accordance with the IEEE Visual Identity Guidelines (PDF 4.8 MB).

-All IEEE Web sites should adhere to the following best practices and principles for page layout.
+All IEEE digital sites should adhere to the following best practices and principles for page layout.

 Alert messages: Home pages should be designed with a prominent area in which user notifications can be posted by the site owner in the event of an emergency.
 A process should be in place to ensure that such messaging can be posted or removed in a timely manner.